 The continuous reconstruction from discretely sampled data is an important part of data processing.
-Reconstruction is necessary to determine values at arbitrary positions, not just those at which the data sample is available.
+Reconstruction is necessary to determine values at arbitrary positions, not just where the data sample is available.
 Such discrete data sets can be acquired by digital photography in 2D or computed tomography (CT) and magnetic resonance imaging (MRI) in 3D.
-Another way of data acquisition is mathematical simulation of certain phenomena using for example finite element methods.
+Another way of data acquisition is mathematical simulation of certain phenomena used, e.g., in finite element methods.

-In this work we are introducing a reconstruction technique based on topological changes of triangulations.
+In this work we introduce a reconstruction technique based on topological changes of triangulations.
 The topology of the resulting mesh is driven by the features represented in the data.
 Our optimization process turns an arbitrary triangulation of discretely sampled data into a feature-preserving mesh.

 The most common reconstruction technique for regularly placed data is convolution-based resampling using reconstruction filters.
-The drawback is that the features having other directions then the directions of the applied 1D basis functions are not reconstructed very well.
+The drawback is that the features having other directions than the directions of the applied 1D basis functions are not reconstructed very well.
 This results in blurry artifacts at the border between different features.
-Geometrically based reconstruction, denoted as data-dependent triangulation (DDT) was introduced by Dyn et al. [DLR90].
-In Figure 1 the output from convolution and triangulation based techniques is shown, at 1000% magnification.
-This kind of triangulation allows the generation of inevitable long and tiny triangles to preserve high-frequency features, and can be applied for arbitrary scattered data.
+Geometrically based reconstruction, denoted as data-dependent triangulation (DDT) was introduced by Dyn et al. [6].
+In Fig. 1 the output from convolution and triangulation based techniques is shown, at 1000% magnification.
+This kind of triangulation allows the generation of inevitable long and tiny triangles to preserve high-frequency features, and can be applied for any distribution of scattered data.
 The original DDT is limited to two dimensions and its extension to higher dimensions is not trivial.
 Its generalization into arbitrary dimension is the main scope of our work.
 In volume graphics this method can be applied for reconstruction using both regular and irregular grids.
 Therefore the target applications are tasks, where the reconstruction of sharp features is crucial.
+In this work we show the reconstruction results of this technique on regularly placed samples.